 Valid alternatives would be flowers that are sustainably sourced or produced and that last considerably longer than freshly cut ones.

-In recent years we've have seen a significant improvement in materials and textures of faux flowers.
+In recent years we have seen a significant improvement in the materials and textures of faux flowers.
 Not sure how you feel about it but I just have a natural repulsion for them.
-Even their best-in-class range, despite may seem natural from a distance or in a picture, a closer look reveals a "fake" appearance and is far from giving an authentic feel to the eye and to the touch.
+Even their best-in-class range - which may almost look natural from a distance - reveals their "fake" appearance with a closer look and is far from giving an authentic feel to the eye and to the touch.

 This is the solution that keeps me completely addicted and that I believe meets the practical needs of decorating our houses with beautiful flowers with the sustainability factor, not to mention they're maintenance-free!
 Let's see their carbon footprint in comparison to fresh flowers: